 Herbal tinctures can be made from fresh or dried plants, and are usually made with ethanol because it is so good at drawing out the medicinal qualities of the plants.
 However ethanol is itself not particularly good for us, so I try to minimise how much is left in the final product.
 SYRUPS & ELIXIRS are similar to tinctures but made with honey or a combination of honey and alcohol.

 As stated above, I use essential oils to potentise herbal blends, and internally and externally when indicated.
 They can add a powerful dimension to herbal medicine.
 I am well trained in the safe use of essential oils.

 POWDERS & SUPERFOODS

 I often use herbal powders containing superfoods and herbs such as cacao, ginseng and reishi, to make individualised blends for clients that can be made into hot drinks or added to smoothies.
-It is so beneficial to taste our herbal medicines.
+It is so beneficial to taste our herbal medicines and many taste delicious.

 TEAS & INFUSIONS

 Herbal teas are very popular and many blends can be found in health food stores.
 These are an excellent alternative to coffee and tea, and I recommend their use.
 However, I usually work with herbal infusions and decoctions with clients, because these are much stronger than herbal teas, and involve steeping larger quantities of herbs for a longer time, for a stronger effect.

 Flower essences are more subtle and work on an emotional and energetic level.
 For many people flower essences help them move through difficult emotional situations more easily, and these are a beautiful adjunct to herbal blends.